 Rule No. 3.
-No trapping, netting or any device whatever shall be used other than hook and line for the purpose of catching hook and line for the purpose of catching fish, except in the bait ponds, and then only for the purpose of procuring bait, except by special permission of the Directors.
+No trapping, netting or any device whatever shall be used other than hook and line for the purpose of catching fish, except in the bait ponds, and then only for the purpose of procuring bait, except by special permission of the Directors.

 Rule No. 4.
 The Keeper of the grounds shall not hunt or fish unless some member is present, and then only with his consent.
-The Keeper must see that all these rules are carried out to the best of his ability, and if any of them be violated, to report and, if any of them be violated, to report the same at once to the President of the consumed or not.
+The Keeper must see that all these rules are carried out to the best of his ability, and, if any of them be violated, to report the same at once to the President of the